mustang-im/mustang/mobile/docs/build.md

 3. `cd backend; yarn install`
 4. `cd mobile; yarn install`
 5. `cd mobile/backend; yarn install`
-6. `export MOBILE_ARCH=android-arm64`
-7. `cd mobile; yarn build`
+6. `cd mobile; yarn build`
-8. `cd mobile; npx cap sync android`
+7. `cd mobile; npx cap sync android`
-9. `npx cap open android` in `/mobile`
+8. `npx cap open android` in `/mobile`
-10. Wait for the project to be fully loaded and Gradle Sync to finish running
+9. Wait for the project to be fully loaded and Gradle Sync to finish running
-11. Go to `Build > Generate Signed App Bundle or APK` and follow the steps
+10. Go to `Build > Generate Signed App Bundle or APK` and follow the steps

 ### Building with CI